chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 What does all of this mean?

-I don't know.
-I just wanted to do some math.
+Find out in the next post in which I will go more in-depth with the mechanics of Xrd!

-See you next time.
+See you next blog post.
+Thanks for reading.